PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 ---
 # PharmCAT VCF Preprocessor

-The PharmCAT VCF Preprocessor is a script that can preprocess VCF files for PharmCAT.
+The PharmCAT VCF Preprocessor is a script that can preprocess VCF files for PharmCAT (see [PharmCAT's VCF Requirements](/using/VCF-Requirements)).

-Input VCF files must comply with [Variant Call Format (VCF) Version >= 4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

 This tool will: